 Nonresidential Follow-up Treatment If an inmate has time to serve in the institution after completing the RDAP, he or she must participate in "follow-up" treatment in the institution.
 Follow-up treatment ensures the inmate remains engaged in the recovery process and is held to the same level of behavior as when he or she was living in the treatment unit.
-This program reviews all the key concepts of the RDAP and lasts a minimum of one year.
+This program reviews all the key concepts of the RDAP and lasts for one year or until the inmate is transferred to a Residential Reentry Center (RRC).

-Community Treatment Services (formerly Community Follow-up Treatment) The Community Treatment Services Program (CTS), formerly known as Transitional Drug Abuse Treatment (TDAT) is the premier reentry effort of the Psychology Services Branch.
-CTS provides a comprehensive network of over 280 contracted community-based treatment providers serving approximately 15,000 inmates annually.
-This network of professionals consists of licensed individuals (e.g. certified addictions counselors, psychologists, psychiatrists, social workers, professional counselors, medical doctors, certified sex offender therapists, etc.) and specialized agencies resulting in a variety of services available in the community.
-In addition to providing drug treatment to Residential Drug Abuse Program participants, the BOP expanded services to include treatment for inmates with mental illness and sex offenders.
-Moreover, crisis intervention counseling for situational anxiety, depression, grief/loss, and adjustment issues is also available to inmates placed in Residential Reentry Centers (RRCs) or on home confinement.
+Community Treatment Services (formerly Community Follow-up Treatment) CTS provides a nationwide comprehensive network of 240 contracted community-based treatment providers, screens over 2,300 inmates for services, and provides clinical case management for over 3,000 inmates monthly.
+This network of professionals consists of licensed individuals (e.g. certified addictions counselors, psychologists, psychiatrists, social workers, professional counselors, medical doctors, certified sex offender therapists, etc.) and specialized agencies resulting in a variety of social and rehabilitative services available throughout the country.
+In addition to providing drug treatment to Residential Drug Abuse Program participants, the BOP expanded services to include treatment for inmates with mental illness and sex offenders, including oversight for the final phase of the Sex Offender Treatment Program (SOTP).
+Moreover, crisis intervention counseling for situational anxiety, suicidality, depression, grief/loss, and adjustment issues is also available to inmates placed in Residential Reentry Centers (RRCs) or on home confinement.
+CTS also oversees all of the Prison Rape Elimination Act (PREA) referrals for allegations reported in the community.
+CTS recognizes the release from the institution is stressful for the offender as well as for the family members.
+As a means to facilitate successful reentry, CTS offers family therapy for the offender and his/her family members.
+In addition to contract oversight, CTS staff provide extensive clinical oversight of the offenders' progress while in treatment.